dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Shared practices with the team about testing, process, collaboration, documentation.
 * Report reviews of components for performance, usability, stability, concurrency, and scalability, reported in various forms
 * Fixed bugs of in-memory data synchronization within engineering instruments and in the custom plugin system
-* Worked with teams from Germany and visited them regularly.
-Worked hard to make all collaboration online and transparent
-* Was in the stream of 5 developers, within 40 people project.

 ### 06.2015 - 08.2017.
 [Thomson Reuters Legal eDiscovery server engine](https://legal.thomsonreuters.com/en/products/ediscovery-point).
 Legal.